Be at the heart of actionFly remote-controlled drones into enemy territory to gather vital information.

 • Excellent quantitative research method skills to produce insights and drive product excellence.

-Google User Experience (UX) is made up of multi-disciplinary teams of UX Designers, Researchers, Writers, Content Strategists, Program Managers, and Engineers: we care deeply about the people who use our products.
-The UX team plays an integral part in gathering insights about the attitudes, emotions, needs, and behaviors of people who use our products to inspire and inform design.
-We collaborate closely with each other and with engineering and product management to create industry-leading products that deliver value for the people who use them, and for Google’s businesses.
+At Google, we follow a simple but vital premise: "Focus on the user and all else will follow."
+Quantitative User Experience Researchers make this possible.
+Google User Experience (UX) is made up of multi-disciplinary teams of UX Designers, Researchers, Writers, Content Strategists, Program Managers, and Engineers.
+We care deeply about the people who use our products.
+The UX team gathers insights about the attitudes, emotions, needs, and behaviors of people who use our products to inspire and inform design.
+We collaborate with engineering and product management to create industry-leading products that deliver value for users and Google’s businesses.

+As a Quantitative User Experience Researcher (Quant UXR), you’ll help inform your team of UXers, product managers, and engineers about user needs.
+You’ll play a critical role in creating useful, usable, and delightful products.
+You’ll work with stakeholders across functions and levels and have impact at all stages of product development.
 You will investigate user behavior and user needs using empirical research methods such as logs analysis, survey research, path modeling, and regression analysis.
 Quant UXRs vary in background and use skills from computer science, quantitative social science, econometrics, data science, survey research, psychology, human-computer interaction, and other fields.
 You’ll combine skills in behavioral research design, statistical methods, and general programming to improve user experience.

 The Quantitative UXR community at Google will help you do your best work.
 You’ll have the opportunity to work with and learn from UXRs across Google through regular meetups, mentor programs, and access to internal research tools.

 Android is Google’s open-source mobile operating system powering more than 3 billion devices worldwide.
 Android is about bringing computing to everyone in the world.
 We believe computing is a super power for good, enabling access to information, economic opportunity, productivity, connectivity between friends and family and more.
 We think everyone in the world should have access to the best computing has to offer.
-We provide the platform for original equipment manufacturers (OEMs) and developers to build compelling computing devices (smartphones, tablets, TVs, wearables, etc) that run the best apps/services for everyone in the world.
+We provide the platform for original equipment manufacturers (OEMs) and developers to build compelling computing devices that run the best apps/services for everyone in the world.

 Responsibilities